grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/09 Cookies.md

 </CodeGroup>

 The per-VU cookie jar stores all cookies received from the server in a `Set-Cookie` header.
-You can also create "local cookie jars" that overrides the per-VU cookie jar, but more on that in a bit.
+You can also create "local cookie jars" that override the per-VU cookie jar (shown in a subsequent section).

-You can also specify that a cookie should be overridden if already part of the per-VU cookie jar:
+You can also override a cookie that is already part of the per-VU cookie jar:

 <CodeGroup labels={[]} lineNumbers={[true]}>